slkiser/acousticLevitation/README.md

 # Matrix method in Python for acoustic levitation simulations
 <a href="https://www.codefactor.io/repository/github/slkiser/acousticlevitation"><img src="https://www.codefactor.io/repository/github/slkiser/acousticlevitation/badge" alt="CodeFactor" /></a> <img alt="GitHub" src="https://img.shields.io/github/license/slkiser/acousticLevitation"> <img src="https://hits.seeyoufarm.com/api/count/incr/badge.svg?url=https%3A%2F%2Fgithub.com%2Fslkiser%2FacousticLevitation&count_bg=%23FFB031&title_bg=%23555555&icon=&icon_color=%23E7E7E7&title=hits&edge_flat=false"/> <a href="https://www.linkedin.com/in/shawn-kiser/"> <img src="https://img.shields.io/badge/LinkedIn-blue?style=flat&logo=linkedin&labelColor=grey"></a>

 This repository implements the matrix method used in the publication ["Matrix Method for Acoustic Levitation Simulation"](https://www.researchgate.net/publication/224254694_Matrix_Method_for_Acoustic_Levitation_Simulation).
-Specifically, the results of Section II are written in Python, which describes an acoustic levitator composed of only one circular flat transducer and one planar reflector.
+Specifically, the results of Section II are written in Python, which describes an acoustic levitator composed of only one circular flat transducer (and with a hole if needed) and one planar reflector.

 This [README](README.md) consists of an introduction and theory which derives the **Rayleigh integral equation** used in the publication.
 This integral is then numerically resolved using the matrix method used in the publication.
 The matrix method offers an advantage over traditional [numerical integration](https://en.wikipedia.org/wiki/Numerical_integration) for two-dimensional (2D) problems, e.g., the [trapezoidal rule](https://en.wikipedia.org/wiki/Trapezoidal_rule) (1st order approximation) & [Simpson's rule](https://en.wikipedia.org/wiki/Simpson%27s_rule) (2nd order approximation), by obtaining a higher order of accuracy at a lower computation cost.